wiseman-timelord/DownLord/README.md

 Selection; New URL = 0, Continue = 1-9, Delete = D, Setup = S, Quit = Q:

 ```
-- Download screen being devised will be like this...
+- Download screen is like this...
 ```
 ===============================================================================
           ________                      .____                    .___